hanyuhanyuhanyu/GodzamoKrazy/README.md

 2022 Aug 21
 * Extended Auto Loan to also take loan 3, if desired
 * Completed documentation of the options
+* Add Auto-Cyclius to automate swapping Cyclius god throughout the day

 2022 Aug 1
 * Any spell casting method that checks for a frenzy will now also check for a Dragon Harvest, *if* Reaper of Fields or Reality Bending is an active aura